beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-7.0.md

 - Here, the type pattern checks if obj is an int and directly assigns its value to the variable number if it is.
 This eliminates the need for separate type checking and casting operations.

-#### Var Patterns

-- The var pattern always matches the object it's compared to and assigns it to a variable.
+- **Var Patterns**: The var pattern always matches the object it's compared to and assigns it to a variable.
 This might seem unnecessary at first glance, as it always succeeds, but it can be useful in switch statements to catch all cases not covered by other patterns.

   ```csharp
   object anything = new object();